 - 1.1.
-The Scrutiny Committee's purpose shall be:- - (a) To act as a focus for the monitoring, scrutiny and challenge of the Mayor, the Authority, its committees Thematic Executive Boards and Officers and South Yorkshire Passenger Transport Executive (SYPTE); - (b) To investigate matters of strategic importance to residents and businesses within the Sheffield City Region and to report with recommendations to the Mayor, the Authority or SYPTE; - (c) To scrutinise the decisions of the Mayor, the Combined Authority, its committees and Officers and the major or strategic decisions of SYPTE and to make recommendations for improvement and/or change; - (d) To review the performance of the Combined Authority and SYPTE. - 1.2.
+The Scrutiny Committee's purpose shall be:- - (a) To act as a focus for the monitoring, scrutiny and challenge of the Mayor, the Authority, its committees Thematic Executive Boards and Officers; - (b) To investigate matters of strategic importance to residents and businesses within the Sheffield City Region and to report with recommendations to the Mayor and the Authority; - (c) To scrutinise the decisions of the Mayor, the Combined Authority, its committees and Officers and to make recommendations for improvement and/or change; - (d) To review the performance of the Combined Authority. - 1.2.
 The terms of reference for the Scrutiny Committee and its work programme will be subject to an annual review by the Combined Authority.